 If we are successful in commercializing MRX34 or any other products, FDA and foreign regulatory agency regulations require that we report certain information about adverse medical events if those products may have caused or contributed to those adverse events.
 The timing of our obligation to report would be triggered by the date we become aware of the adverse event as well as the nature of the event.
 We may fail to report adverse events we become aware of within the prescribed timeframe.
 We may also fail to appreciate that we have become aware of a reportable adverse event, especially if it is not reported to us as an adverse event or if it is an adverse event that is unexpected or removed in time from the use of our products.
 If we fail to comply with our reporting obligations, the FDA or a foreign regulatory agency could take action, including criminal prosecution, the imposition of civil monetary penalties, seizure of our products or delay in approval of future products.
-Through the first 26 months of our Phase 1 clinical trial, most patients treated with MRX34 experienced at least one adverse event, with fever, chills, fatigue, thrombocytopenia, diarrhea, back pain, nausea, vomiting, anorexia, headache, elevation of liver enzymes, decreased albumin, hyponatremia, hyperglycemia, lymphopenia and neutropenia being the most commonly reported.
+Through the first 28 months of our Phase 1 clinical trial, most of the 101 patients treated with MRX34 experienced at least one adverse event, with fever, chills, back pain, abdominal pain, nausea, diarrhea, vomiting, dehydration, anorexia, dyspnea, fatigue, headache, cough, insomnia, dysgeusia, tachycardia, anemia, neutropenia, lymphopenia, leukopenia, thrombocytopenia, elevation of liver enzymes, hyperglycemia, and hyponatremia being the most commonly reported adverse events.
+One treatment related death occurred during the study.
 Among the 47 patients in the BIW dosing cohorts, the serious adverse events determined to be related to MRX34 treatment occurring in more than one patient were fever, fatigue, dehydration and elevation of liver enzymes, each of which occurred in two patients.
-For the 50 patients in the QD x 5 schedule, the serious adverse events determined to be related to MRX34 treatment occurring in more than one patient were bleeding at the site of silent or asymptomatic brain metastasis, elevation of liver enzymes and thrombocytopenia, each of which occurred in two patients.
+For the 54 patients in the QD × 5 schedule, the serious adverse events determined to be related to MRX34 treatment occurring in more than one patient were fever, bleeding in silent or asymptomatic brain metastasis and elevation of liver enzymes in two patients each, and thrombocytopenia, which occurred in three patients.
 These adverse events associated with MRX34 are generally manageable or preventable with standard interventions or tests used by oncologists, such as administering other medications that prevent or reduce side effects, temporary slowing of infusions, delaying or stopping dosing, or using magnetic resonance imaging, or MRI, to detect silent brain metastases.
-Of the 29 patients with primary liver cancer treated with escalating doses of MRX34, one patient receiving a 70 mg/m $^2$ dose in BIW schedule achieved confirmed partial response.
-This patient is one of the 11 patients with primary liver cancer enrolled from the Korean sites.
-The one melanoma patient enrolled in the study to date, enrolled into the $110 \text{ mg/m}^2$ dose cohort on the QD x 5 schedule, achieved a confirmed partial response after four cycles of MRX34 treatment.
+Of the 32 patients with primary liver cancer treated with escalating doses of MRX34, one patient receiving a 70 mg/m dose in BIW schedule achieved confirmed partial response.
+This patient is one of the 12 patients with primary liver cancer enrolled from the Korean sites.
+Of the two melanoma patients enrolled in the study as of August 13, 2015, one patient enrolled in the 110 mg/m dose cohort on the QD × 5 schedule achieved a confirmed partial response after four cycles of MRX34 treatment.
 See "Business-MRX34: Our Lead Product Candidate" for a more detailed description of the adverse events experienced during the course of the MRX34 clinical development program.